Phone 0121 237 4707

-John Allchin is a Senior Associate that specialises in defending allegations of complex and high value fraud and financial crime.
+John Allchin is a Director that specialises in defending allegations of complex and high value fraud and financial crime.
 Since qualifying as a solicitor in 1998 he has built up considerable experience in defending individuals and businesses being prosecuted for fraud, money laundering, tax evasion, copyright infringement and other regulatory offences.
 He is a fraud supervisor under the Very High Costs Cases (VHCC) arrangements.

 His track record reflects the fact that he works tirelessly to bring his expertise and knowledge to bear on cases so as to ensure he obtains a successful outcome for his clients.